hrzndhrn/recode/README.md

 ### `mix recode`

 This mix task runs the linter with autocorrection.
-The switch `--dry` prevents the update of the files and shows all changes in the console.
+The switch `--dry` (alias `-d`) prevents the update of the files and shows all changes in the console.

 ```
 > cd examples/my_code